rajeevphysics/Obsidian-MathMatter/Notes/Nuclear Physics/Nuclear Energy & Binding Energy.md

 [^1]: Taken from R. Epp Lecture notes.

 ---

-> 🧠 Enjoy this walkthrough?
-[Support the Thinkbook](https://github.com/rajeevphysics/Thinkbook) with a star and help others learn more easily.
+> 💡 Found this concept helpful?
+[Star Math & Matter on GitHub](https://github.com/rajeevphysics/Obsidan-MathMatter) to support more intuitive science breakdowns like this.

 ---